ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

     Figure 1: Compiling Java source (Person.java) into a class file (Person.class)

-You can copy the Java source code shown in this book into a file and save it if you want to run it locally on your computer.
-Be sure to name the file the same name as the class name with ".java" as the extension.
-All code (programs) in Java must be part of a **class** (defined inside a class) in a source file and the name of the class must match the file name.
-You can also use an integrated development environment (IDE) installed on your local computer (see section 1.1. for different IDEs).
+In this book, the Java code is actually being sent to a server to compile and run, and the output will be shown on the same book page, so you won't actually create a source file or class file.
+But if you have a Java development environment on your local computer, you can use the Java command ``javac`` to compile your Java source code at a command line.
+You can use ``java ClassName`` to execute the ``main`` method in a Java class.
+You can also use an integrated development environment (IDE) on your local computer (see section 1.1. for different IDEs) that run Java code with the click of a button.

 .. |runbutton| image:: Figures/run-button.png
     :height: 20px